 Once you have written permission of what details your donors are comfortable sharing, you can draw up a plan for donor appreciation events and social media tagging.

 When the Bernie Sanders campaign hit the one million donors mark, they commemorated the occasion in an ambitious but fascinating way.

-They printed the names of all these donors on a wall!
+They printed the names of all these supporters on a donor recognition wall!